-What is Crossrail and how will it benefit your business?
+What is the Elizabeth Line (formerly Crossrail) and how will it benefit your business?

-Crossrail is London’s newest railway.
-It will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
-As such, Crossrail is vital to the future of London’s economy.
+The Elizabeth Line is London’s newest railway.
+It connects the outer suburbs and Heathrow airport to the West End, the City and Canary Wharf.
+As such, it is vital to the future of London’s economy.
 The increased earnings it will bring – from new jobs and quicker journeys – will benefit businesses across London.
-It will be named the Elizabeth line in honour of Queen Elizabeth II.
-Crossrail is the single largest investment in London’s infrastructure for decades.
-It employed up to 14,000 people at the peak of construction.
-Work is continuing to complete the project and stations along the route as soon as possible.
-The section through central London is expected to open in 2022.
+It was named the Elizabeth line in honour of the late Queen Elizabeth II.

 Developments in the funding of Crossrail

-The previous Mayor of London agreed a funding settlement with Government in 2010 for the Crossrail scheme.
+The previous Mayor of London agreed a funding settlement with the government in 2010 for the Crossrail scheme.
 The Mayor and the Secretary of State for Transport agreed revised funding packages for Crossrail in December 2018 and November 2020.

-April 2010.
-Under the current funding package, the GLA is expected to contribute around £6.9 billion towards Crossrail.
-This is financed through the MCIL and BRS.
+Under the current funding package, the GLA is expected to contribute a total of around £7 billion towards Crossrail.
+This is financed through the MCIL and the BRS.
 The BRS will need to be levied until the GLA’s Crossrail related borrowing is repaid.
-This is expected to around the late 2030s but no later than 2041, in line with the published Crossrail BRS prospectus.
-The policies for the BRS in 2021-22 remain unchanged from last year.
+This should be no later than March 2041, in line with the published Crossrail BRS prospectus.

 Does my business have to pay the Crossrail BRS?

 Your rates bill makes clear if you are liable to pay the BRS.
-It applies only to assessments (for example business and other non-domestic premises) with a rateable value above £70,000 in London.
-This threshold means that at least 85 per cent of the capital’s non-domestic properties will be exempt in 2021-22.
+It applies only to assessments (for example business and other non-domestic premises) with a rateable value above £75,000.
+This year the threshold has been increased from £70,000 to £75,000 reflecting the impact of the 2023 business rates revaluation.
+This higher threshold means that at least 86 per cent of the capital’s non-domestic properties will be exempt from paying the BRS in 2023-24.